Hass282/heart-disease-ml-risk-stratification/README.md

 ## Reproducibility

-The analysis can be reproduced using the notebooks provided in the repository.
-All preprocessing, modelling, and evaluation steps are documented to ensure transparency and reproducibility.
+The repository includes the full R Markdown source used for the analysis, documenting preprocessing, modelling, and evaluation steps.

 ## Files